9 Cancun Hidden Gems: A Guide to Local Spots and Activities Beyond the Beach

 If you are coming from the Hotel Zone, you can hop on bus R1 or R2.

-If you take R2 you could get off past the Ceviche roundabout and then walk from there.
-Ask the driver if he goes to Avenida Yaxchilan and you could stay on the bus until he turns. ( See Google Maps ).
+If you take R2, you could get off past the Ceviche roundabout and then walk from there.
+Ask the driver if he is going to Avenida Yaxchilan, and you can stay on the bus until he turns. ( See Google Maps ).

-As an alternative way you can get a taxi from your hotel or you can rent a car.
+Alternatively, you can take a taxi from your hotel or rent a car.
 There are parking spots close to both markets.
-Make sure you lock the car and you don’t leave any valuables on sight.
-Driving in Cancun is quite safe.
-In my opinion is one of the safest way to move around Cancun.
+Make sure to lock the car and don’t leave any valuables on display.
+Driving in Cancun is relatively safe.
+In my opinion, it is one of the safest ways to move around Cancun.

 Check out my articles about Driving in Cancun and Is renting a Car in Cancun worth it?